-Federal Estate Tax Changes for 2010Added by John McGown in Articles & Publications, News, Tax Law on May 1, 2010
+Federal Estate Tax Changes for 2010Added by John McGown, Jr. in Articles & Blogs, Tax Law on May 1, 2010

 A portion of federal legislation dealing with the estate tax laws that was enacted in 2001 became effective on January 1, 2010.
 As a result of this change, there will be no federal estate tax in 2010 (although some states will retain independent estate tax systems).
 Idaho does not have an estate tax.
 However, there is a strong push in Congress to reverse this change retroactive to January 1, 2010.
 Indications are that if Congress does reverse the change, it will continue the estate tax law in effect on December 31, 2009, for the foreseeable future.